 عنوان مقاله [English]

-Complexity and multi-dimensionality of the urban development process have made its analysis difficult leading to uncertainties and the probability of occurrence of various futures. the planning based on making scenarios is one of the common ways to deal with uncertainty in the environment.
-Unlike traditional planning methods, this approach develops potentially different views of the future and thus provides a basis for creating solutions and options that are suited to different situations.
+Complexity and multi-dimensionality of urban development process have made its analysis difficult due to uncertainties and the probability of occurrence of various futures.
+The planning based on making scenarios is one of the common ways to deal with uncertainty in the environment.
+Unlike traditional planning methods, this approach develops potentially different views of the future and thus provides a basis for creating solutions and options suitable for different situations.
 In the planning of urban development, land subdivision is considered as the first stage of design.
-Investigating and analyzing the effects of different patterns of land subdivision in a vacant land plot is an important part of urban development projects.
+Investigation and analysis of the effects of different patterns of land subdivision in a vacant lot is an important part of urban development projects.
 Because of the various economic, social, and physical factors involved in the process of land subdivision, the need to examine their impacts is necessary.
 In this regard, the purpose of the present study is to apply the factors affecting the subdivision of land plots and the presentation of its various patterns in the process of urban development with the approach of making scenarios.
 The basic tool used in this regard is the model developed by Dahal and Chow (2014).
-This model is based on vector space and divides the land fully automatically.
-Based on this, different patterns of land subdivision have been presented in different scenarios and considering the characteristics of the case study (Semnan city), the probable scenario has been chosen.
+This model is based on vector space and automatic land division.
+Based on these properties, different patterns of land subdivision have been presented in different scenarios.
+A probable scenario has been selected for Semnan city as the case study of the research compatible to the characteristics of the city.

-Step 1: Calculating the amount of land needed to develop the city in the comprehensive plan horizon (2026)
+Step 1: Calculating the amount of land to develop the city in the comprehensive plan in horizon 2026.

 Step 2: Determining the blocks in the developed margin area

 Step 3: Determining the spatial value of each of margin blocks